GBisi/QSOL/docs/tutorials/04-custom-unknowns-functions-and-predicates.md

 - `use custom_types;` maps to `custom_types.qsol`.
 - Non-`stdlib.*` imports resolve from the importer directory, then process CWD.
+- User unknown type arguments are names, not literals.
+Use a parameter name such as `K`; do not write `ExactSubset(Items, 3)`.

 ## 4. Type Rules to Remember